-EAT provides Medical, Dental, and Behavioral Health services in federally qualified health centers in the communities of Adak, Akutan, Cold Bay, False Pass, King Cove, Nelson Lagoon, Sand Point, and Whittier.
+EAT provides Medical, Dental, and Behavioral Health services in federally qualified health centers in the communities of Adak, Akutan, Cold Bay, False Pass, King Cove, Nelson Lagoon, and Sand Point.

 The Behavioral Health Services Department is staffed by two Master’s level Clinicians, one who is licensed in Clinical Social Work, and one licensed in Counseling Psychology.
 Additionally, the department has Behavioral Health Aides, who have or are undergoing extensive training through the University of Alaska Rural Services Program and are long term community members.
 These Behavioral Health staff members are available to each of the eight communities served by EAT either in person when the clinician is in the community or through our state of the art tele-video conferencing system.

 Crisis and Emergency Care and Treatment

 Incidents in this category represent the most acute and immediate patient need for services and reflects the most pro-active opportunity for the clinician to assist in preventing more serious illness and the ensuing complications.
 A clinician, in response to a crisis or emergency request, provides immediate evaluation to patients whose level of functioning is seriously impaired and/or may be a danger to themselves or others due to their clinical profile or use of substances.
 EAT provides crisis intervention services with access via emergency telephone 24/7/365.
 Experienced clinicians take calls on a rotating basis, and make face to face contact with the clients whenever possible following the call requesting help.
 It is our goal to establish emergency response teams within each of our communities during this current year.